Alejandro Escovedo: Career

 In October 2016, Escovedo released the album Burn Something Beautiful, which had been recorded in April of that year in Portland, Oregon.
 In January 2017, he did a short tour supporting the album, backed by some of the members of The Minus Five Scott McCaughey, Peter Buck, Kurt Bloch and John Moen, all of whom had performed on the album.
 All songs on Burn Something Beautiful were written by Escovedo, McCaughey, and Buck.

-In 2015 Escovedo is cured of Hepatitis C.

 In 2017 Escovedo recorded "The Crossing" in Villafranca, Italy at Cosabeat, he co-wrote with Don Antonio band.
 The band Don Antonio and Escovedo toured the US and Europe extensively.

 The New Yorker magazine wrote a feature article on Escovedo published October 2018 by Nick Paumgarten.

 Escovedo received the Townes Van Zandt Songwriting Award at the 37th annual Austin Music Awards in 2019.

 Also in 2019 Escovedo recorded "La Cruzada".
 Translating his 2018 "The Crossing" into Spanish lyrics sung by Alex Ruiz.

 Escovedo received the Independent Icon Award at the 2020 A2IM Libera Awards.

 Escovedo was honored to be inducted into the Austin City Limits Hall of Fame in 2021.
 In 2023 Escovedo was inducted into the Texas Heritage Songwriters Hall of Fame.

 Escovedo is in the works of his memoir, a screenplay and more music to follow.